xlladdins/xll/docs/Excel4MacrosQ-S.md

   - > If the file already exists its previous contents will be
     > overwritten by SQL.RETRIEVE.TO.FILE.

->
+> &nbsp;

-Col\_names\_logical    is a logical value that, if TRUE, allows the column names to be returned as the first row of data.
+Col\_names\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that, if TRUE, allows the column names to be returned as the first row of data.
 If FALSE or omitted, the column names will not be returned.

-Column\_delimiter    is the value that will be used to separate the elements in each row.
+Column\_delimiter&nbsp;&nbsp;&nbsp;&nbsp;is the value that will be used to separate the elements in each row.
 If column\_delimiter is omitted then a tab will be used.
 If another value is desired then it should be enclosed in quotation marks.
-Possible values for column\_delimiter might be: "," or ";" or " ".
+Possible values for column\_delimiter might
+be: "," or ";" or " ".
 The string "tab" can also be used to specify a tab separator (even though this is redundant, since a tab is the default).

 **Remarks**